What is a bursary?

 - Complete the quick eligibility check (You must be an Ontario resident as defined by OSAP.)

 - Fill in all fields on the application.
-You will need income and tax information from your parents, guardians, or spouse.
+You will need income and tax information for the previous year from your parents, guardians, or spouse.

 - Click Agree to submit your application.